LeonardoSMSoares/Data-Analysis-Quick-Reference/README.md

 * Python for Data Science Handbook, by Jake VanderPlas.

 * Statistics and Machine Learning in Python, by Edouard Duchesnay.

+* Practical Statistics for Data Scientists, by Peter Bruce.

 Based on the course: